LCD344/Kirby-userManager-panel-extention/readme.md

 Current list of extensions:

-[Mailer](https://github.com/LCD344/kirby-mailer-wrapper) - Installing this plugin will add a premitive mailer that will work with your users, when you click the "send email" button in a user's screen the mailer will open, mail options depend on setup described below.
+[Mailer](https://github.com/LCD344/kirby-mailer-wrapper) - Installing this plugin will add a primitive mailer inside the panel that will work with your users, when you click the "send email" button in a user's screen the mailer will open, mail options depend on setup described below.

 ## Usage